A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better

 \subsection{Datasets, Label Refinement, and Data Augmentation}

 Early ED datasets were primarily derived from segmentation tasks, such as BSDS300 and its later extension, BSDS500\cite{MF2001A}, which remains one of the most widely used benchmarks.
 BSDS500 consists of 500 RGB images annotated by multiple users and is frequently utilized for both segmentation and boundary detection tasks.
 Another well-known dataset is NYUD/NYUD2\cite{SH2012Indoor}, which contains hundreds of thousands of RGB-D images, originally designed for indoor scene analysis.
 Among these, 1,449 images are annotated with segmentation categories.
 Other commonly used datasets include PASCAL VOC\cite{EV2010The}, Microsoft COCO\cite{LM2014Microsoft}, SceneParse150\cite{ZZ2017Scene}, and Cityscape\cite{CO2016The}.
-However, since these datasets were not explicitly designed for ED, their labels may lack precision in edge annotations.
+However, since these datasets were not explicitly designed for ED, their labels often lack the spatial precision required for accurate edge localization.

 With the increasing focus on ED tasks, several dedicated datasets have been proposed.
 In 2016, the MDBD dataset\cite{MK2016A} was introduced, containing 100 high-resolution (1280$\times$720) images, each annotated by multiple annotators.
 While initially designed for boundary detection, it has been widely adopted in ED research.
 In 2020, the BIPED dataset\cite{SR2020Dense} was specifically developed for ED tasks, featuring 250 high-resolution (1280$\times$720) RGB images with precise edge annotations, later refined in its BIPED2 version.
 In 2021, BRIND\cite{PH2021RINDNet} was introduced as a re-annotation of BSDS500, categorizing edges into four types: reflectance, illumination, normal, and depth edges.
 More recently, UDED\cite{SL2023Tiny}, proposed in 2023, consists of 29 high-quality images with carefully labeled edges, curated from multiple datasets.